 • Criminology: Mock trials are part of this exploration of the justice system.

-- First Nations Fine Art: The Freda Diesing School of Northwest Coast Art offers programs that focus on the traditional art of the First Nations of the Pacific’s northwestern coast.
+• First Nations Fine Art: The Freda Diesing School of Northwest Coast Art has offerings about the art of the First Nations of the Pacific’s northwestern coast.